NFL players searching for a big payday shouldn’t eliminate any potential suitors. That could only drive down the asking price.

 “Allen played most of the Bears’ 12 personnel snaps alongside DJ Moore, which meant his playing time came at the expense of first-round rookie Rome Odunze.
 It’s hard to imagine Allen remaining ahead of Odunze on the depth chart if he returns, and he could choose the cleaner route by moving on entirely.”

-In PFSN’s Free Agent Rankings By Position, Allen is the third-best wide receiver available in free agency this offseason behind only Cincinnati Bengals star Tee Higgins and Tampa Bay Buccaneers wide receiver Chris Godwin, who both may re-sign with their respective teams.
+In PFSN’s Free Agent Rankings By Position, Allen is the third-best wide receiver available in free agency this offseason behind only Cincinnati Bengals star Tee Higgins and Tampa Bay Buccaneers wide receiver Chris Godwin.
+It appears Higgins will receive the franchise tag, and there are rumors that Godwin will re-sign with Tampa Bay.

 Spotrac estimates Allen’s market value this offseason to be about $22.2 million on a two-year contract.
 Keeping Allen until he’s just shy of 35 isn’t as appealing as a one-year deal, but if Allen truly only wants to play in Chicago or Los Angeles, his options are limited.

-Perhaps he’d be willing to accept less money to play in the place he wants.
+Perhaps he’d be willing to accept less money to play in either Chicago or Los Angeles.